How to reintroduce context at the start of a new session without sounding like a court reporter

 Sienna Russo, playful and quick to pick up conversational threads

 Sienna's style is quick and a little irreverent, which makes her particularly forgiving of incomplete context.
-Sienna Russo tends to fill gaps with questions rather than stalling out, so even an underdeveloped opener tends to go somewhere interesting within a few exchanges.
+Sienna Russo tends to fill gaps with questions instead of stalling out, so even an underdeveloped opener tends to go somewhere interesting within a few exchanges.

 When you actually do need to summarize